-As a U.S. citizen or permanent resident, you may be eligible to borrow two types of Federal Direct Loans—unsubsidized Stafford loans and Graduate PLUS loans—to help finance your education.
+As a U.S. citizen, permanent resident, or eligible noncitizen, you may be eligible to borrow two types of federal loans—Direct Unsubsidized Loans and Graduate PLUS Loans—to help finance your education.

 Graduate PLUS Loans

 If you enroll at HKS for a full academic year, loans will be disbursed in two equal amounts at the beginning of each semester.
 An origination fee will be deducted from your loan before it is disbursed.

 Your Federal Direct Loans begin to accrue interest from the time they are disbursed.
 Interest accrued on your Direct Unsubsidized Loan will capitalize at the end of your six-month grade period once you are no longer enrolled at HKS.
 Interest accrued on your Graduate PLUS Loan will capitalize twice: immediately after you graduate from HKS, and again at the end of your six-month post-enrollment deferment.

 For the latest information on interest rates and origination fees, visit the Federal Student Aid website.